Author: Anna Raciborska

 An Evening with Krzysztof Siwczyk

 The University of Washington will host An Evening with Krzysztof Siwczyk on Monday, February 24, 2025, at 6:00 p.m.
 The event will feature a reading and conversation with the award-winning Polish poet Krzysztof Siwczyk and his translator, Professor Piotr Florczyk.
 The discussion will be moderated by Professor Agnieszka Jeżyk.
-This
+This event offers a unique opportunity to engage with Siwczyk’s poetry and explore the nuances of literary translation.
+Attendees will have the chance to hear the

 Linguistic False Friends